2026 Volkswagen Virtus Every Variant Explained

 Also Read – Best Mid-Size Sedans Under ₹20 Lakh

-At ₹40,000 over the Highline MT and ₹25,000 over the Highline AT, the Highline Plus adds electrically folding door mirrors, auto-dimming IRVM, and a 60:40 split-foldable rear bench, things you will use regularly.
-The split fold is practical for families who occasionally need to carry a mix of rear passengers and longer cargo simultaneously.
+At a rough ₹40,000 premium over the Highline MT and ₹25,000 over the Highline AT, the Highline Plus adds practical daily features, including electrically folding door mirrors, an auto-dimming IRVM, and a 60:40 split-foldable rear bench.

-Think of the Highline Plus as a close upgrade from the Highline, not as a standalone buying decision.
-However, if your budget jumps more than ₹15 lakh, the Topline MT is only ₹1.25 lakh more and brings considerably more value.
+However, if your budget stretches past ₹15 lakh, the Topline MT is roughly ₹1.25 lakh more and delivers considerably better value.

 | Category | Specs |